-Charlottesville wants to cover Confederate statues.
-But finding fabric large enough isn't easy, leaders say
+Charlottesville has found fabric big enough to cover 2 Confederate statues

 Such groups have been drawn to Charlottesville since the council voted in February to remove the Lee monument from its central downtown spot; that decision is being challenged in court.

-"The parks and rec department are trying to figure out where to purchase a shroud of that size and get it shipped as quickly as possible," Paige Rice, the City Council clerk, told CNN.

-The city had hoped to have the statues covered by the end of this week.
-But that timeline may not be realistic at this point, Rice said.

-"We are trying to get in touch with event companies or other cities who have done something similar to see where they got the shrouds," Rice said.
+Initially, finding weatherproof fabric large enough to cover the statues wasn't easy, Rice told CNN, noting that the city tried "to get in touch with event companies or other cities who have done something similar to see where they got the shrouds."

-"It has to be two very large pieces of material to cover these statues," she said.
-"We are moving as quickly as possible, and the only hold-up right now is finding the fabric.
-As soon as we have it, the statues will be covered."

-Note: This story has been updated to reflect the latest information from Charlottesville officials regarding their efforts to cover two Confederate statues.